silviot/edx-platform-wiki/Bulk-Email.md

 ## Optouts

 Users have the option to opt out of course specific emails in the user dashboard through an Email Settings link for each course.
-If they chose to do so, they will not receive emails sent by the instructor for the course.

 ![Optout UI](image/bulkemail-optout.png)